Xi Jinping: Culture

 Xi supports a socialist artistic revival, including the promotion of patriotic art and red classics.
 Since the 18th Party Congress, Xi has emphasized utilizing red resources, telling red stories, and inheriting red genes.
-On 15 October 2014, Xi Jinping emulated the Yan'an Forum with his 'Speech at the Forum on Literature and Art.'
+On 15 October 2014, Xi emulated the Yan'an Forum with his 'Speech at the Forum on Literature and Art.'
 Consistent with Mao's view in the Yan'an Talks, Xi believes works of art should be judged by political criteria.
 In 2021, Xi quoted the Yan'an Talks during the opening ceremony of the 11th National Congress of the China Federation of Literary and Art Circles and the 10th National Congress of the Chinese Writers Association.
 According to Xi, art should be judged by political criteria.
 This view rejects the concept of art-for-art's-sake and contends that art should serve the goal of national rejuvenation.
 Xi criticizes market-driven art which he deems sensationalist, particularly works which "exaggerate society's dark side" for profit.
 He ordered the arts industry to "tell China's stories and spread Chinese voices to strengthen the country's international communication capacity."
 Xi states that Chinese writers should follow the Party's leadership, serve the cause of socialism, and "let people see the good, feel hope, [and] have dreams".
 Xi is a proponent of the "Sinicization of Chinese religion".
 At the 19th Party Congress, Xi stated, "We will fully implement the Party's basic policy on religious affairs, uphold the principle that religions in China must be Chinese in orientation and provide active guidance to religions so that they can adapt themselves to a socialist society."